stolsvik/mats/CONTRIBUTE/README.md

 # Contributing to Mats

-## Endre Contributor Agreement
+## Stølsvik Contributor Agreement

-To contribute to the Mats project, the Stølsvik Contributor Agreement ("SCA") must be signed and mailed back to me, Endre Stølsvik. *(This is an agreement based on the Oracle Contributor Agreement ("OCA") for e.g. contributing to the JDK, modified slightly.)*
+To contribute to the Mats project, the *Stølsvik Contributor Agreement* ("SCA") must be signed and mailed back to me, Endre Stølsvik. *(This is an agreement based on the Oracle Contributor Agreement ("OCA") for e.g. contributing to the JDK, modified slightly.)*

 The SCA gives Endre and the contributor joint copyright in the contribution.
 The contributor retains copyrights while also granting those rights to Endre.
 The contributor may still choose to do whatever with the contribution, and so can Endre.